rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 let userId: UserId
 ```

 * **3.5** All constants other than singletons that are instance-independent should be `static`.
-All such `static` constants should be placed in a container `enum` type as per rule **3.1.16**.
+All such `static` constants should be placed in a container `enum` type.
 The naming of this container should be singular (e.g. `Constant` and **not** `Constants`) and it should be named such that it is relatively obvious that it is a constant container.
 If this is not obvious, you can add a `Constant` suffix to the name.
 You should use these containers to group constants that have similar or the same prefixes, suffixes and/or use cases. **Note:** The advantage of using a case-less enumeration is that it can't accidentally be instantiated and works as a pure namespace.

 **Preferred**